-My friend called and said we should check out Yakoyo, a new eatery in Lekki on Otunba Adedoyin Ogungbe crescent and I had heard some interesting things about it, so I was doubly down to go.
+My friend called and said we should check out Yakoyo - an abula joint in Lekki.
+It's on Otunba Adedoyin Ogungbe crescent and I had heard some interesting things about it, so I was doubly down to go.

 We entered the building into the ordering floor and I immediately noticed they were a lot more organised than your average abula joint.